fipelle/MessyTimeSeries.jl/README.md

 # TSAnalysis.jl
 TSAnalysis.jl includes basic tools for time series analysis and state-space modelling.

 The implementation for the Kalman filter and smoother uses symmetric matrices (via LinearAlgebra.jl).
-This is particularly beneficial for the stability and speed of estimation algorithms (e.g., the EM algorithm in Shumway and Stoffer, 1982), and high-dimensional forecasting problems.
+This is particularly beneficial for the stability and speed of estimation algorithms (e.g., the EM algorithm in Shumway and Stoffer, 1982), and to handle high-dimensional forecasting problems.

 ##### Bibliography